amangupta25/deCODE/README.md

 The representation of LDA is pretty straightforward.
 It consists of the statistical properties of your data, calculated for each class.
 For a single input variable this includes:
 - The mean value for each class.
 - The variance calculated across all classes.

+### Unusual Animal Behaviour
+Studying earthquakes has inherent diffculties because of its infrequent and unpredictable nature.
+Reports indicate that animals have unusual behaviour prior to an earthquake.
+Some animals have a remarkable ability of sensing things that humans cannot.
+Animals can sense even small changes in the environment and this changes their behaviour which when studied can often lead to inferences and predictions about earthquakes.
+Studying animal behaviour can help us build better sensors to detect the earthquake signals.